 The English statesman Winston Churchill is one of the most respected and admired men in the world.
-His role as Prime Minister of the United Kingdom, especially during World War II, has made him a well-known figure, but Churchill stands out for many other reasons, too.
-Today DailyArt Magazine invites you to see the landscapes which were one of the Prime Minister’s favorite themes in his work as a painter.
+His role as Prime Minister of the United Kingdom, especially during World War II, has made him a well-known figure.
+It is, however, less known that Churchill was a keen and skillful painter and landscapes were among his favorite themes.

 Perhaps you have read about Sir Winston Churchill since his performance during the two World Wars of the 20th century is known to virtually everyone.
-However, I think I can introduce him one more time: Winston Leonard Spencer-Churchill was born on November 30, 1874, into an aristocratic family that was traditionally associated with political and military life.
-And yet, this statesman, historian, writer, and officer of the British Army, was also a painter.
+Or maybe you have seen him in The Crown series!
+He was born on November 30, 1874, into an aristocratic family that was traditionally associated with political and military life.
+Yet Churchill, this statesman, historian, writer, and officer of the British Army, was also a painter and loved landscapes.

 Churchill’s political activity began around 1900 when he became a member of the Parliament.
 Throughout his life, he was actively involved in the political and military affairs of the United Kingdom, and 40 years later he became the Prime Minister.
-And it was in the midst of all this troubled life, marked by conflicts, wars, political and military decisions, that he began painting.
+In the midst of his troubled life, marked by conflicts, wars, political and military decisions, that he began painting.

 The View of Chartwell, which depicts the place where he lived for almost forty years, is located in Kent, South East England.
-Sir Winston Churchill bought the estate in 1922 and lived in it until shortly before his death in 1965.
-View of Chartwell is the view from the garden of this residence, where he also obviously dealt with political matters and took care of his political obligations.
+Sir Winston Churchill bought the estate in 1922 and lived there until shortly before his death in 1965.
+View of Chartwell is the view from the garden of this residence, where he also dealt with political matters and took care of his political obligations.